Disability Funding for Diapers (Ontario)

 And, for kids under 3, if they have a medical condition that means that they need special diapers, an unusually large quantity of diapers, or catheters, then they may still qualify.

 Applications must be signed by your doctor, but you only need to apply once.
 You will however need to keep receipts of your diaper purchases, and supply them when asked.
-(And you will be asked.)
+(And you will

 The program is called the "Easter Seals Incontinence Grant Program" and the application link is below.